michaelbarton/bioinformatics-zen/content/markup/decomplected-workflows/longform/introduction.markdown

     that Rakefiles can be used to manage dependencies between project steps filing them into sub directories provides a consistent organisation.

 You can find [an example project][2] organised this way on github.
-If this appears complicated take a look at the previous blog post and the repository of the example project for this approach.
-I believe this approach satisfies both of the requirements I outlined above.
-Firstly the analysis steps are strictly organised into Rake files.
-This makes the project reproducible as Rake takes care of calling any downstream steps when there is an upstream change in the workflow.
-Second project is well organised as the data is kept in the database, access to the data is allowed through Ruby ORM classes, and all analysis steps are in the Rake files.
-So what is the problem?
+I think this approach satisfies both of the requirements I outlined above.
+The analysis is strictly organised into Rakefiles and takes care of calling the project steps in the correct order.
+Second project is well organised as the data is kept in the database, access to the data is allowed through Ruby ORM classes.

 [2]: ADD EXAMPLE PROJECT URL

-I think that there is a third requirement for creating a computational pipelines and that is *simplicity*.
-Organising computational analysis this way adds a lot of complexity to the project.
-Three examples:
+I found that over time as used this approach there were downsides.
+This approach as complexity to a project.
+For instance:

-  * **Tied to a programming language**.
-Everything must be written in Ruby, this makes it harder to include different languages.
-The solution to this is to shell out to second script containing the data.
-Maintaining different shell scripts this way immediately adds complexity because all the analysis steps are no only maintained in the Rake files.
+  * **Tied to a specific programming language**

+    Everything must be written in Ruby making it harder to include different programming languages.
+This can be worked around by calling secondary scripts using the shell from inside the Rakefile.
+Maintaining different shell scripts this way immediately adds complexity because all the analysis steps are no longer maintained in Rakefiles which returns to the original problem of keeping scripts organised.

+  * **Database**

-  * **Database**.
-Using SQL in conjunction with a databases can make certain types of operations much easier and faster than parsing a flatfile with a script.
-However using a database for all types of data adds complexity because of the extra layer of code required to manipulate the data.
+    Using SQL in conjunction with a databases can make certain types of operations much easier and faster than parsing a flat file with a script.
+    Using a database unconditionally for all types of data however adds complexity because of the extra layer of code required to manipulate the data.
 Furthermore the data is effectively hidden.
-To see and get a feel for the data you're using you have to use a database viewer, which again is more complexity.
+To see and get a feel for the data you're using you have to write queries into a database viewer, which is more overhead.

-  * **Mutable project state**.
-Updating files or the database over different project steps adds a layer of mutability to a project.
+  * **Mutable project state**

+    Changing files or the database tables over different project steps adds mutability to a project.
 What state is the project in at any given time?
-For instance if you take more than one pass over a database table you have to keep track of that table somehow, which is adding more complexity.
+    For instance if you create a database tables then in the next step add an additional column the current state of the table must be tracked, which adds more complexity.

-The example I outlined above here I think are the result of example of choosing easier over simpler.
-Using Rakefiles makes it easy to call `rake` in the project root to run all analyses from the beginning.
-This satisfies the *reproducibility* requirement, this however adds complexity.
-This complexity manifest as the project becoming increasing hard to maintain and manage as it grows.
-Have you ever had a feeling a resistance when you're required to change or update an aspect of an *in-silico* analysis?
-This is the complexity of a project making it harder and harder to do this.
-This is why computational workflows have an additional requirement:
+The 'organised bioinformatics approach' makes reproducing and organising a project but not necessarily simpler.
+Using Rakefiles makes it easy to run `rake` repeat all project analyses but adds what I think is a great deal of complexity.
+This complexity is manifest as the project becoming increasing hard to maintain and manage as it grows.
+Feeling an internal sense of resistance when trying to change or update an aspect of an *in-silico* analysis is sign of too much complexity.
+Therefore this has lead me to think that in addition to reproducibility and organisation computational workflows have an additional
+requirement:

+  * **Simplicity**

-  * **Simplicity**: Computational analysis pipelines should be simple to maintain.
+    Computational analysis pipelines should be simple to maintain.
 This simplicity should make it trivial to add, update, or remove steps in the workflow.

-A great deal of the inspiration for this post comes from [a talk given by Rich Hickey][3], the inventor of the Clojure programming language.
-One of the points of his talk is that we should prefer simple over easy, as repeatedly choosing easy can lead to increasing amount of complexity in a project.
-Rich uses the term "complecting" to describe braiding more and more software into the project to increase the complexity.
-The term I use here "Decomplected Bioinformatics Experiments" is therefore a nod to this.
+Much of the inspiration for ideas I have outlined here come from [a talk given by Rich Hickey][3], the inventor of Clojure.
+One of the points of his talk is that we should prefer simple over easy, as choosing easy can lead to increasing complexity in a project.
+Rich uses the term "complecting" to describe braiding more and more software into the project resulting in greater and greater complexity.
+Therefore with respect to this I going to describe in a following series of posts what I think of as "Decomplected Computational Workflows."
+These posts will described how I use Makefiles, language agnostic functions, immutable data, and modularised projects to reduce the complexity in my computational projects.

 [3]: LINK TO RICH'S TALK

-#### Decomplected Bioinformatics Experiments

-The workflow I use now is composed of Makefiles, language agnostic functions, immutable data, and modularised projects.
-I outline how I use each of these steps below: